Alcohols, Epoxides and Ethers

 So in essence, the addition of nucleophiles to protonated epoxides is just another example of the “3 membered ring pathway” of alkenes!

 [Need a review on why the nucleophile attacks the most substituted carbon?
-See this note below and then come back]
+See Note 1 and then come back]

 Changing the solvent from water to an alcohol will result in the alcohol adding instead.
 For example if we were to use CH3OH as solvent instead of water, then our product would contain OCH3 joined to the most substituted position.